selimtan/angular-hub/README.md

 ## Angular Directives
 * ![Tutorial](./tutorial.png)  [Angular ngFor, <ng-template> and the compiler](https://toddmotto.com/angular-ngfor-template-element)
+In this extensive article Todd explores the built-in ngFor directive and demonstrates how Angular expands the directive to a <template> element and composes the view.
 * ![Article](./Article.png)  [Angular Async Data Binding with ngIf and ngElse](https://coryrylan.com/blog/angular-async-data-binding-with-ng-if-and-ng-else)
 Cory shows how to use a new, special ngIf and ngElse syntax to bind async data to an Angular template.